kierankav/Deep-Learning-with-DeepLens-SageMaker-Rekognition/Lab6 - Bringing it All Together/Lab6 - Bringing it All Together.md

-# 6 - Bringing it All Together (Create DynamoDB Table and Lambda Functions)
+# Lab 6 - Bringing it All Together (Create DynamoDB Table and Lambda Functions)

 ## 1. Create DynamoDB Table